With the reader’s eye

 All of us who are blessed to know how to write legibly with a pen or pencil are in possession of a skill that is increasingly vanishing from everyday life.
 It’s understandable, of course; like many others, I prefer the keyboard to the pen because I can produce words much more quickly with it.
-And perhaps my initial difficulty with handwriting has left me with residual resistance to it.
+Perhaps my initial difficulty with handwriting has left me with residual resistance to it.
 (I was traumatized to get the first “C” of my life in that subject in fifth grade, and to this day, I print rather than use cursive.)

 Yet I love to write by hand.
 I love using different ink colors, and choosing stationery, and addressing and stamping a card.
 I love walking it to the mailbox or post office and dropping it into a slot from which it will take a journey I am unable to make, visiting on my behalf a home too far away for me to drop by casually in person.

 Whether or not you share this love of correspondence, I encourage you to give the gift of a handwritten visit to someone who may be cheered by having your presence in a tangible sense that the computer or telephone cannot quite duplicate.
 You may find, as I do, that it’s a rewarding and relaxing experience, an oasis of calm in a sea of demands and challenges.